 Celebrating achievements is central and every opportunity is taken to showcase our students’ successes.

-Others policies include Health and Safety, Safe guarding learners, Anti-bullying, Tutorial policies, attendance and punctuality etc
+Others include Health and Safety, Safe guarding learners, Anti-bullying and Tutorial policies among others.

 Pick your future……